kruthish18/DSA_LC/README.md

 # DSA_LC
-Leetcode solutions in Python
+Leetcode solutions in Python.
+Solutions for various topics including Arrays, Stack, LinkedList

 #run the same code in Leetcode.
-Language: Python